FvS Wealth Price Index for Germany

 By household age: Biggest price drop for pensioner households

-In the cross-section of household ages (measured by the age of the household's reference person), the price decline ranges from -0.5 % to -2.0 %.
-The price decline is highest for households over retirement age, as they very rarely have business wealth and real estate accounts for a high proportion of their assets.
+In the cross-section of household ages (measured by the age of the household's reference person), the price decline is between -1.2 % and 0.0 %.
+The highest value is to be found for the youngest households, while households over retirement age suffered the sharpest fall in prices due to their high proportion of real estate assets.

 The FvS Wealth Price Index measures the price change of assets held by German households.
 The index is calculated using the Laspeyres method as a weighted average of time series of indexed prices which reflect the change in the prices of assets in euro.
 The index is based on the average for the year 2021.
 Where necessary, quality-adjusted time series have been used and gains, such as interest payments, have not been taken into account.
 There is no valuation approach employed.
 For the asset class shares, for example, the share prices and not the price-earnings ratio are taken into account.
 This corresponds to the procedure for commodity price indices, in which only commodity prices and not the price-utility ratio are included.